Purina Presents: Meet Sterling in Pet of the Week

 FAYETTEVILLE, Ark.
-(KNWA) — A sweet dog is waiting to meet you at the Humane Society of the Ozarks.
+(KFTA) — A sweet dog is waiting to meet you at the Humane Society of the Ozarks.

 Meet Sterling in this week’s Purina sponsored segment, Pet of the Week.